 We all know plastic is bad for our environment and with approximately eight million tonnes of it ending up in our oceans each year, it’s no surprise that according to research by the Ellen MacArthur Foundation, there is predicted to be more plastic in our oceans than fish by 2050.

 With many companies reluctant to switch from plastic, it’s hard to see how we can save our planet from further harm – until now.

 In 2014, three men set out to change the way people viewed plastic and came up with an alternative to the damaging material.

-Co-founder and marketing director of Can O Water, Josh White has been the face behind the world’s first re-sealable canned water launching into Selfridges in January 2016.
-He said:
+Co-founder and marketing director of Can O Water, Josh White has been one of the faces behind the world’s first re-sealable canned water alongside Ariel Booker and Perry Alexander Fielding, launching into Selfridges in January 2016.
+Josh said:

 “It was an idea between myself and two friends who came up with the concept after a holiday to Thailand.
 We saw how many plastic bottles were polluting the planet and realised a lot of the brands we grew up loving like Evian and Coke ended up polluting the beaches we were on.
 So this was something we were always talking about and became eager to change.

 “The next bit was coming up with a brand and going from nothing to a product.
 One of the things we noticed – and were interested in getting across – is that aluminium is infinitely recyclable and in as little as six weeks it can come back as another can.”